 Many different products are made from pig’s meat: ham, bacon, sausage, pork chops, pork ribs, and pork loin to name a few.
 Pork is eaten by many people, but it is prohibited among those of the Islamic and the Jewish faiths.
-There are other people who do not eat pig’s meat either, because they believe the Old Testament dietary laws are still in effect today.
+There are other people who do not eat pig’s meat either, because they believe the Old Testament dietary laws are still in effect today, but this not true.

-The message was clear.
-These foods were no longer to be considered unholy.
-They were now clean.
-Not only were foods such as pig, shrimp, crab, and other sea foods now clean, but Gentiles were clean too!
+The message is clear.
+Anyone teaching that Christians should keep the Old Testament dietary laws is being influenced by demons.
+The Mosaic dietary laws are no longer to be followed.
+All foods are now clean.
+Not only are foods such as pig, shrimp, crab, and other sea foods now clean, but Gentiles are clean too!